daniel-stafford/Oh-My-Scripts/README.md

 Simple script showing the read input function (demo for a colleague).

+### tasks.json

+Assuming you use VSCode, place this tasks.json file inside your /.vscode folder (you may have to create it).
+Now when opening up your workspace each time, vscode will automatically run git pull and npm start inside the integrated terminal.
+Super cool!!

 ### wifi-connect.applescript

 Connect your wifi without touching the mouse!